 The Climate Ribbon participated in an important event commemorating the fifth anniversary of Hurricane Sandy in New York City – “We Remember, We Resist, We Rise” (#Sandy5).
 Over 3,000 attendees gathered to honor the people affected by one of the worst storms in U.S. history, and to demand bold climate action from Mayor de Blasio, Governor Cuomo, and Senator Schumer.
 Following a rally in Brooklyn’s Cadman Plaza Park and a march across the Brooklyn Bridge, attendees congregated at the Alfred E. Smith houses, a housing complex that was severely impacted by the storm.

 Upon arriving, attendees participating in an art build – painting the tarmac, drawing banners, and writing on & hanging ribbons on our screen!
-In answer to what people love and hope never to lose to climate change, people wrote messages such as:
+In response to what people love and hope never to lose to climate change, people wrote messages such as:

 “Hope – I pray to never lose hope, no matter how dark it gets.
 And, fresh peaches!” - Daniel, 24, Boulder, CO